Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Introduction

 The main goal is to understand the (properly scaled) random geometry induced by the pseudo-metric.
 This has been achieved in two (not necessarily unrelated) ways: first, by studying the asymptotics and fluctuations of the distance function between two points of diverging graph distance; second, by understanding the structure of finite or infinite geodesics, length minimizing paths in this pseudo-metric.
 This paper addresses questions in the latter group.

-The study of geodesics in first-passage percolation starts with Newman \cite{N95}, Licea-Newman \cite{LN96} and Wehr \cite{Wehr}.
+The study of geodesics in first-passage percolation starts with Newman \cite{N95}, Licea--Newman \cite{LN96} and Wehr \cite{Wehr}.
 It was conjectured that every semi-infinite geodesic should have an asymptotic direction and all such geodesics with a given fixed direction should merge.
-These statements were established in \cite{N95, LN96} under certain strong assumptions on the limit shape, the $t\to \infty$ scaling limit of the random ball of size $t$ of the origin.
+These statements were established in \cite{N95,LN96} under certain strong assumptions on the limit shape, the $t\to\infty$ scaling limit of the random ball of size $t$ of the origin.
 Although natural and expected, these assumptions have not been verified.

-The analysis of geodesics continues with the work of H\"aggstr\"om-Pemantle \cite{HP}, Garet-Marchand \cite{GM}, Hoffman \cite{Hoffman1, H08}, Damron-Hochman \cite{DH} and Auffinger-Damron \cite{AD11}.
-They establish existence of a wide class of first-passage percolation processes with infinitely many disjoint infinite one-sided geodesics.
-All these results explored known properties of the limit shape or a particular choice of passage time distribution.
-Under minimal assumptions, however, Damron-Hanson \cite{DH12} recently proved some forms of Newman's conjectures.
+The analysis of geodesics continues with the work of H\"aggstr\"om--Pemantle \cite{HP}, Garet--Marchand \cite{GM}, Hoffman \cite {Hoffman1,H08}, Damron--Hochman \cite{DH} and Auf\-finger--Damron \cite {AD11}.
+They establish existence of a wide class of first-passage percolation processes with infinitely many disjoint infinite one-sided geo\-desics.
+All these results explored-known properties of the limit shape or a particular choice of passage-time distribution.
+Under minimal assumptions, however, Damron--Hanson \cite{DH12} recently proved some forms of Newman's conjectures.
 They establish almost-sure coalescence of distributional limits of geodesics and nonexistence of certain infinite backward paths.
 Despite these advances, it is still an open problem to show that in two dimensions, the sequence of finite geodesics from any point to the points $(n,0)$ has a limit.

 In this manuscript, we consider this question on infinite subgraphs of $\mathbb Z^2$.
 Assuming only existence of finite geodesics, we show that sequences of finite geodesics from any point to boundary points have almost sure limits.
 Our method is motivated by the ``paths crossing'' trick of Alm and Wierman \cite{AW99}.
 In the case of the half-plane, we prove the limiting geodesic graph has one topological end; that is, all its infinite geodesics coalesce and there are no backward infinite paths.
 To our knowledge, this is the first time that limiting geodesics are shown to exist under minimal assumptions on the passage times.